 Screen size of devices was measured via a built-in “browser-check” function by jsPsych, which records the height and width of the browser window in pixels.
 It is important to note that this is a proxy of the true screen size, as the relationship between the screen size and the number of pixels is dependent on the screen resolution.
 For instance, for a similar number of pixels, a 4k screen would be smaller than a 1080 dpi one.
 We have clarified this information in the manuscript (lines XXX):

-It should be noted that the screen size is a proxy of the true screen size, measured using the number of pixels.
+It should be noted that the measure of screen size used (measured using the number of pixels) is only a proxy of the true physical screen size.

 Unfortunately, the information pertaining to the screen resolution or hardware is not available (we tried, but it seems not easy at all to access this type of system info from a browser).
 That being said, we still believe that there is an overall correlation between number of pixels and screen size (especially as the screen resolution is mostly the same on laptops), which warrants its analysis, but future studies should investigate the effect of the setup more thoroughly (ideally, experimentally).